130+ Python Interview Questions and Answers (2026 Updated)

 The indexing starts from zero, and the element at the second index is 4.
 The output will be 4.

-23. What is the Python dictionary?
+23. What is a Python dictionary?

 24. Differentiate between new and override modifiers in Python.